 The beginning of those 31 African years came with some surprises.
-She didn’t know anything about the place they were moving to (1980 was light years before the internet), if she had known she might not have agreed to go.
+She didn’t know anything about the place they were moving to, if she had known she might not have agreed to go.
 Within days of arrival in Zambia she was horrified to find they didn’t have English-type pubs, toilet rolls were an endangered species, ants were the size of small cats and there was a fly whose larvae ate you from the inside out if you didn’t iron all your laundry.
 Yes, even socks!

 Because of all these oddities, as well as various strange, scary and hilarious things which happened to the family, she wrote scores of letters home to relatives and friends who thought it was all so crazy she couldn’t possibly be making it up.

-Those who come along to hear more about this loopy woman and how she came to write two books and is working on the third.
-All questions are invited but, of course, there’s no guarantee there will be answers for everything, but it’s worth a shot.
+Those who come along will hear more about this loopy woman and how she came to write three books about their lives in Zambia.
+Questions are invited but, of course, there’s no guarantee there will be answers for everything, but it’s worth a shot.